 The Southern Vermont Campus Safety Office will work diligently to provide protection for the entire campus; however, each person must also take action to protect themselves.

 Most criminals look for and take advantage of vulnerability.
 The less vulnerable the vehicle, residence, or person, the less chance the criminal will follow through.

 In any community, such as SVC, there is the risk of crime, especially petty thievery of personal property when it is not properly secured.
 The actions we take can cause a criminal to think twice and be deterred.

 Simple actions include:

 - Being cautious when exiting or entering potentially unsafe areas.

 - Being aware of suspicious persons or conditions.

-- Calling Campus Safety or 911 if threatened or if you suspect danger.
+- Calling Campus Safety or 911 if threatened or suspect danger.

-With your assistance, we are confident that Southern Vermont College will be a very safe place to live, play and learn.
+With the student’s assistance, we are confident that Southern Vermont College will be a very safe place to live, play, and learn.
 Remember the Campus Safety Officers are here to serve this College in whatever way necessary.
 Please do not hesitate to call 802-447-4001 (Campus Safety Office) or 802-384-1648 (Campus Safety cell phone).